davejagoda/davejagoda.github.io/quotes.md

 \- Donald Rumsfeld

+> Reports that say that something hasn't happened are always interesting to me, because as we know, there are known knowns; there are things we know we know.
+We also know there are known unknowns;
+  that is to say we know there are some things we do not know.
+But there are also unknown unknowns -- the ones we don't know we don't know.
+And if one looks throughout the history of our country and other free countries, it is the latter category that tend to be the difficult ones.

+\- Donald Rumsfeld

 > The recovery in profitability has been amazing following the reorganisation, leaving Barings to conclude that it was not actually terribly difficult to make money in the securities business.